Helioviewer-Project/JHelioviewer-SWHV/docs/fits-volume-data.md

 Consequently, `BITPIX=16` preserves much more input precision than `BITPIX=8`, but the GPU representation is half-precision floating point rather than a 16-bit normalized integer texture.

 The physical endpoint values derived from `BSCALE` and `BZERO` are retained in `VolumeData`.
-The current renderer does not yet expose an interactive physical transfer function based on those endpoints.
+The renderer does not use them to apply an interactive physical transfer function.

 ### `BUNIT`